doitintl/doit-composer-airflow-training/src/google-cloud-composer/architecture.md

 ## Different Composer setups

-Below are the different steups of Composer 1 and 2
+Below are the different setups of Composer 1 and 2

 ### Composer 1